adtile/Full-Tilt/README.md

 Full Tilt JS
 ============

-#### The standalone device orientation + motion sensor usage and conversion library ####
+#### The standalone device orientation + motion sensor normalization and conversion library ####

 Full Tilt JS is a standalone JavaScript library that normalizes device orientation and device motion sensor data in web applications within a consistent frame.

 Full Tilt JS provides developers with three complementary device orientation sensor output representations – screen-adjusted Quaternions, Rotation Matrixes and Euler Angles – that can be used to create 2D or 3D experiences in web browsers that work consistently across all mobile web platforms and in all screen orientations.

-As an added bonus, Full Tilt JS also provides all the conversion functions necessary to convert device orientation from any type to any other type (conversion from/to any Euler Angles, Rotation Matrices and/or Quaternions).
+This library also provides all the functions necessary to convert between different device orientation types.
+Orientation angle conversion is possible via this API from/to any [Euler Angles](http://en.wikipedia.org/wiki/Euler_angles), [Rotation Matrices](http://en.wikipedia.org/wiki/Rotation_matrix) and/or [Quaternions](http://en.wikipedia.org/wiki/Quaternion).

 * [Demos](#demos)
 * [Basic Usage](#basic-usage)